Glasgow: Economy

 Glasgow has the largest economy in Scotland and is at the hub of the metropolitan area of West Central Scotland.
-The city itself sustains more than 410,000 jobs in over 12,000 companies.
-Over 153,000 jobs were created in the city between 2000 and 2005 – a growth rate of 32%.
+The city itself sustains more than 410,000 jobs in more than 12,000 companies.
+More than 153,000 jobs were created in the city between 2000 and 2005 – a growth rate of 32%.
 Glasgow's annual economic growth rate of 4.4% is now second only to that of London.
-In 2005, over 17,000 new jobs were created, and 2006 saw private-sector investment in the city reaching £4.2 billion, an increase of 22% in a single year.
+In 2005, more than 17,000 new jobs were created, and 2006 saw private-sector investment in the city reaching £4.2 billion, an increase of 22% in a single year.
 55% of the residents in the Greater Glasgow area commute to the city every day.

 Once dominant export orientated manufacturing industries such as shipbuilding and other heavy engineering have been gradually replaced in importance by more diversified forms of economic activity, although major manufacturing firms continue to be headquartered in the city, such as Aggreko, Weir Group, Clyde Blowers, Howden, Linn Products, Firebrand Games, William Grant & Sons, Whyte and Mackay, The Edrington Group, British Polar Engines and Albion Motors.